 Poetry?
 Depending on the age of the student, the word might draw a blank look, an unhappy expression, or a dark scowl!
 But, if we do this right, from the beginning (and yes, it may be too late for some of us!), we can grow our children into poetry.
 We can take advantage of one of the 4 ways below to incorporate poetry into our homeschool day.

 If we matter-of-factly keep interesting and age-appropriate poetry before them as they grow older, they just might consider poetry one more form of literature that they enjoy reading.

 Here are four ideas for keeping poetry “matter-of-fact”:

-- Work through a poetry anthology as a family.
-Each day during family read-aloud just read one poem as an appetizer before the main course.
+Each day during family read-aloud, read just one poem as an appetizer before the main course.
 If possible, group the poems by poet.
 There is a familiarity that develops this way.

-- Add several well-known poems to your reading list.
+Add several well-known poems to your reading list.
 Keep it simple.
-After reading a poem your child can simply narrate what he read.
+After reading a poem your student can simply narrate what he read.
 Discussions will likely follow!

 Keep in mind the age-appropriateness of the poems you select.
 Nothing will turn off a young person quicker than a sonnet read too early!

 At some point, you may want to incorporate poetry study.
 But first, simply have fun sharing poems you enjoy with your children.

 Poems and Prayers for the Very Young by Martha Alexander